Llyn y Fan Fawr

 The surface of Llyn y Fan Fawr lies at about 1815 feet or 605m above sea level.
 Its primary outflow is to the River Tawe.
 Much of the land around the lake is peaty and thus wet underfoot.
+The main route of the Beacons Way runs along the ridge above the lake whilst its low-level alternative wraps around the lake's eastern margin.